torbiak/torbiak.github.io-hugo/content/post/histogram_gnuplot_vs_matplotlib/index.md

     2017-06-28T00:00:00 10 7 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 2 0 0 0 0 0 0 0 0 0 1 0 0 0 0
     ...

-Now the `histogram` plot type can be used with Gnuplot. `set style histogram rowstacked` asks for stacked bars instead of the default clustered bars, which don't work well with a large number of bins like we have here.
+Now the `histogram` plot type can be used.
+First off, we'll `set style histogram rowstacked` to get stacked bars instead of the default clustered bars, which don't work well with a large number of bins like we have here.

 The x-axis labels require a different approach from before.
-Histograms in Gnuplot don't work with `set xdata time`, so the data needs to contain all the bins we want plotted, including empty ones.
+Lines of histogram data are implicitly plotted at x = 1, 2, 3, etc., so `set xdata time` isn't applicable and the data needs to contain all the bins we want plotted, including empty ones.
 If the times in the datafile aren't in the presentation format desired, the x-axis tick labels can be formatted by giving an `xticlabels()` specification in the `using` clause and parsing and reformatting the dates using the `strptime` and `strftime` functions.
-Unfortunately, the usual methods of setting major and minor tick frequency, `set xtics <num>` and `set mxtics <num>`, don't work with `xticlabels`, but we can get a fair bit of control using an expression that returns either a string or `NaN` to choose which labels to show, like in the `xlabel` function below, which uses chained ternary operators to print a labelled tick every 6 hours and to fake minor ticks by making a tick with an empty label 3 hours between the labelled ones.

-We're using the Tableau10 colour series as defined in [`matplotlib.cm.tab10`](http://matplotlib.org/examples/color/colormaps_reference.html) by selecting "words" out of a string in the `color` function.
-It seems difficult to find more than about 10 easily distinguishable colours, so I'm only plotting the top 10.
-I couldn't confidently identify series when using Tableau20.
+Since the x-axis range doesn't represent times we need to use `xticlabels()` to get useful labels from the data itself.
+Unfortunately, this means there won't be automatically-spaced major ticks, which are required for the automatic placement of minor ticks, and placing minor ticks manually is tricky.
+They can be placed using `set for x[<start>:<end>:<incr>] xtics add ('' x 1)`, but if an increment greater than 1 is used care must be taken to set the start so the minor ticks are aligned with the major ones, unless the data happens to start at a bin that's a multiple of the increment.
+For example, if we're using hour-long bins, major ticks are at midnight and noon, the first line of data (x=0) is for 8 o'clock, and we want a minor tick every 3 hours, we need to start the minor ticks at x=1---9 o'clock---instead, not at x=0, and calculating this programmatically is awkward.
+Alternatively, we can fake minor ticks by placing major ticks without labels, giving the empty string to `xticlabels()` at appropriate positions.

-The first plot clause prints the overall command frequency stored in the `sum` column and takes care of the xticlabels.
-Since the rest of the columns are command frequencies sorted in decreasing order we can easily plot the top N commands by changing the iteration conditions of the second clause.
+The second plot clause prints the overall command frequency stored in the `sum` column and takes care of the xticlabels.
+Since the rest of the columns are command frequencies sorted in decreasing order we can easily plot the top N commands by changing the iteration conditions of the first clause.

-`shellhist_gp_histogram.gnuplot`:
+`shellhist_gp_histogram.gp`:

     # Autotitle series in the key using columnheaders from the data file.
     set key autotitle columnheader

     set style histogram rowstacked

-    set xtics nomirror rotate
-    set mxtics 11
-    set style fill solid border -1
+    set style fill solid border lc rgb "black"

-    color(i) = (word(tab10, i % words(tab10) + 1))
-    tab10 = "#8c564b #e377c2 #7f7f7f #bcbd22 #17becf \
-        #1f77b4 #ff7f0e #2ca02c #d62728 #9467bd"
+    set xtics nomirror rotate out

+    set title "Commands run per hour"

     xlabel(time) = ( \
         t = strptime("%Y-%m-%dT%H:%M:%S", time), \
-        int(tm_hour(t)) % 12 == 0  ? strftime("%b %d %H00", t) \
+        int(tm_hour(t)) % 12 == 0  ? strftime("%b %d %H:00", t) \
-        : int(tm_hour(t)) % 3 == 0 ? "" \
+        : int(tm_hour(t)) % 3 == 0 ? '' \
         :                            NaN \
     )

     topN = 10
-    plot 'shellhist_binned' u "sum":xtic(xlabel(strcol(1))) w lines, \
-        for [i=3:(3+topN-1)] '' using i with histogram linecolor rgb color(i)
+    plot for [i=3:(3+topN-1)] 'shellhist_binned' using i with histogram, \
+        '' u "sum":xtic(xlabel(strcol(1))) w lines dashtype '..'

 ![shellhist_gp_histogram.svg](/post/histogram_gnuplot_vs_matplotlib/shellhist_gp_histogram.svg)